LondonBiofoundry/SynBioWiki/README.md

 # SynBioWiki
-A collection of material for researchers in synthetic biology
+A collection of material for researchers in synthetic biology.